-If the problem is: Here's what to do: When you turn on the computer, the desktop is not as you left it when you turned off the Make sure another person hasn't used the computer and changed the desktop. computer.
+If the problem is: Here's what to do: When you turn on the computer, the desktop is not as you left it when you suspended the Make sure another person hasn't used the computer and changed the desktop. computer.
 2. Make sure Rapid Resume is enabled.
-3. In the Setup Utility, make sure the APM BIOS Mode option is set correctly for the operating system you are using.
+In the Setup Utility, make sure the APM BIOS Mode option is enabled.
 For information about this Setup Utility option, see "Changing Rapid Resume features configuration" on page 40.
 Computer turns off without saving desktop.
 1. Make sure Rapid Resume is enabled.
 Make sure Windows 95 is running when you turn off or suspend your computer.
 If you are running DOS instead of Windows, Rapid Resume will not work.
-3. Make sure the APM BIOS Mode option in the Setup Utility is set to Rapid Resume.
+Make sure the APM BIOS Mode option in the Setup Utility is enabled.
 For information about this option, see "Changing Rapid Resume features configuration" on page 40.
-4. Make sure the On/Off Button Mode option in the Setup Utility is set to Rapid Resume.
+4. If you want to use your system on/off button to suspend your computer, then make sure the On/Off Button Mode option in the Setup Utility is set to Rapid Resume.
 For information about this option, see "Rapid Resume advanced options" on page 43.
-EMM386 or an upper memory manager program may not be set up properly.
 You pressed the system on/off button, but the computer has not turned off after 5 minutes.
 See the HelpWare book for information on obtaining service.
 A program you were using when you suspended your computer is not active when you turn on the computer to resume working.
 Restart the program.
 Some programs will not operate correctly with Rapid Resume.